AADA

 Work in the Second Year reinforces and builds upon the learning experiences of the First Year.
 Advanced acting, voice and movement training are combined with rehearsal and performance of both projects and full-length plays.
 Admission to the Second Year is by invitation.
 Selection is made on the basis of progress, potential and readiness to benefit from advanced AADA training, as evidenced by classwork and examination plays from the First Year.

-AADA advanced scene study is undertaken using the principles of relaxation, concentration, objectives, actions and moment-to-moment spontaneity as a base.
+Advanced scene study is undertaken using the principles of relaxation, concentration, objectives, actions and moment-to-moment spontaneity as a base.
 Roles assigned require more imaginative extensions of technique, greater stretch, specificity, personalization and justification, along with more intensive background research for character work.
-Scenes assigned may include the works of Ibsen, Chekhov, Strindberg and Shaw, as well as other modern and contemporary playwrights.

 Audition Technique